paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 Track equivocating validators and stop accepting information from them.
 Establish a data-dependency order:

 - In order to receive a `Seconded` message we have the on corresponding chain head in our view
-- In order to receive an `Invalid` or `Valid` message we must have received the corresponding `Seconded` message.
+- In order to receive an `Valid` message we must have received the corresponding `Seconded` message.

 And respect this data-dependency order from our peers by respecting their views.
 This subsystem is responsible for checking message signatures.